imitelis/Full_Stack_Open_Exercises/part1/README.md

 Careful, small-step progress may seem slow, but it is actually <em>by far the fastest</em> way to progress.
 Famous software developer Robert "Uncle Bob" Martin has stated

-<blockquote>"The only way to go fast, is to go well"</blockquote>
+	<em>"The only way to go fast, is to go well"</em>

 that is, according to Martin, careful progress with small steps is even the only way to be fast.

-**WARNING 2:** create-react-app automatically makes the project a git repository unless the application is created within an already existing repository.
-Most likely you do not want the project to become a repository, so run the command rm -rf .git in the root of the project.
+**WARNING 2:** `create-react-app` automatically makes the project a git repository unless the application is created within an already existing repository.
+Most likely you do not want the project to become a repository, so run the command `rm -rf .git` in the root of the project.

-### 1.2: course information, step2
+### 1.2: Course information, step2

 Refactor the <em>Content</em> component so that it does not render any names of parts or their number of exercises by itself.
 Instead, it only renders three <em>Part</em> components of which each renders the name and number of exercises of one part.